belden/dying/README.md

 no dying;
 ```

 to your program.
-When `dying' is not in effect, your Perl program will
+When `dying` is not in effect, your Perl program will
-not be allowed to `die'.
+not be allowed to `die`.
 Instead, deaths are reported in the same
 fashion as the reporting policy, and your program's execution continues.

-Note that the function which attempted to `die' will return undef to its
+Note that the function which attempted to `die` will return undef to its
 caller.

 SCOPING
 =======
 Unlike other pragmata, which are lexically scoped simply to the current
-lexical level, `dying' affects your current lexical scope and all lower
+lexical level, `dying` affects your current lexical scope and all lower
 scopes.
 This means that once you select a policy, either by importing or
-unimporting `dying', any attempt to `die' in your current scope or any
+unimporting `dying`, any attempt to `die` in your current scope or any
 subroutine you call within that scope will result in your selected
 policy being enforced.

-As previously noted, `died' gets exported all the way back up your call
+As previously noted, `died` gets exported all the way back up your call
 stack.
-Ideally, the `died' that gets exported all the way up would be
+Ideally, the `died` that gets exported all the way up would be
-localised only to the environment that imports or unimports `dying'.
+localised only to the environment that imports or unimports `dying`.
 That is, given this code:

     1    #!/usr/bin/env perl